DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

     print("The CRS Name for the greenways data is:", crs_name)

+which returns:

+        The CRS Name for the greenways data is: WGS 84

+S**ome notes on CRS:**

 A CRS defines how spatial data, such as maps or geographical features, are represented on a two-dimensional surface.
-The crs.name property retrieves the name of the CRS associated with the "greenways" data.

-ChatGPT
-Yes, when the CRS name is "WGS 84," it typically indicates that the coordinates in the shapefile are based on the World Geodetic System 1984 (WGS 84) reference ellipsoid.
-In this CRS, the units are indeed in degrees for both latitude and longitude.
+The CRS of "WGS 84," typically indicates that the coordinates in the shapefile are based on the World Geodetic System 1984 (WGS 84) reference ellipsoid.
+In this CRS, the units are indeed **in degrees for both latitude and longitude.**

-WGS 84 is a widely used geographic coordinate system and is often used as the default CRS for global or worldwide datasets.
-It provides a consistent and standardized way to represent locations on the Earth's surface using latitude and longitude measurements.

-Therefore, if your shapefile has a CRS name of "WGS 84," you can assume that the units are in degrees for both the X (longitude) and Y (latitude) coordinates.
+So in order to be able to generate buffer arounf greenways I need to convert the desired buffer distance in meter to degrees:

+        buffer_distance_meters = 80

+        buffer_distance_degrees = buffer_distance_meters / (111319.9 * 1)  # Approximate conversion factor for WGS 84
+        print(f"The buffer distance of 80 m is equivalent to {buffer_distance_degrees:.8f} degrees")

+which returns

+        The buffer distance of 80 m is equivalent to 0.00071865 degrees